metal-crow/Dark-Souls-PvP-AI/README.md

 resolution at 1440x810

   * **TOP Priority**
-    * hardcode estus is vulerable
     * Neural net work.
-Ensure that it works, and whether i should have static logic.
+Ensure that it works.
     * if L hand not shield, switch back
     * Not dodging avelin
     * If behind enemy, dont have to dodge, if their attack wont hit me.